5 Reasons Your Debt Consolidation Loan Was Denied

 If your debt consolidation loan was denied because you have too much debt or not enough income, create a realistic budget with a detailed plan for how you’ll use your income to help meet your goals.

-To make the most significant impact on your budget and your debt, you’ll probably need to look at cutting expenses and earning extra income.
+That will likely involve cutting expenses or earning extra income, or both.
 Your budget can be your guide for finding places to reduce costs.
 With the internet and the availability of “gig” jobs, generating extra income is easier than ever.

 Build a Budget and Cut All Unnecessary Spending